ayandeepd1/image_mapping_on_neopixel_matrix/README.md

 # image_mapping_on_neopixel_matrix
-converting a 90x30 bmp image to three 30x30 byte arrays and superimposing entire image on three neopixel matrices using esp32 and SD card
+converting a 90x30 bmp image and superimposing entire image on three 30x30 neopixel matrices. images are converted and resulting files are loaded into micro sd card to be displayed in neopixel matrix using esp32